What is an AI budgeting app — and what makes one the best?

-This is the forecasting gap: the systematic, predictable difference between what people estimate they will spend and what they actually spend.
+So when you compare apps, judge them against the one thing manual budgets get wrong: the forecasting gap — the systematic, predictable difference between what people estimate they will spend and what they actually spend.
 Behavioral economists have documented this gap across income levels, cultures, and demographic groups.
-It is not a personal failing.
-It is a structural feature of how the human mind estimates future behavior.
+It is not a personal failing; it is a structural feature of how the human mind estimates future behavior.
+The best AI budgeting app closes that gap.
+The rest just track the damage after the fact, which is exactly why expense tracking fails for so many people.

 Optimism Bias and the Planning Fallacy